 (Day Two - Monday Evening)

 The pitiful husband Jerry returns to his middle-class Minnesota home with a large bag of groceries in his arms.
 His shrill-voiced wife Jean (Kristin Rudrud) is chopping celery in the kitchen in preparation for dinner.
-His balding, 60-ish father-in-law Wade Gustafson (Harve Presnell) is in the living room watching professional hockey on TV [the first of many characters in the film who find escapist entertainment on the tube], while waiting for dinner (a common occurrence).
+His balding, 60-ish father-in-law Wade Gustafson (Harve Presnell) is in the living room watching college hockey on TV [the first of many characters in the film who find escapist entertainment on the tube], while waiting for dinner (a common occurrence).
 At the dining room table, they are joined by 12 year-old son Scotty (Tony Denman), who excuses himself from the boring, unfulfilling family to go to McDonalds to see his friends.
 Passive-aggressive in personality and financially impotent in his own family, Jerry is obviously bullied, dominated by, and indebted to his wealthy father-in-law.
 He tentatively brings up a business deal that they have talked about - "those 40 acres there on Wayzata" - where Jerry plans to purchase the property (with a loan to help finance the $750,000 price) for a parking lot.
 He tries to close the deal, but the tight-fisted Wade condescendingly and belligerently guarantees him nothing:

 Jerry: This could work out real good for me and Jean and Scotty.